Perfect Grilled Salmon Recipe

 We love the flavor of salmon.
 Check that.
 Two of us do.
 The other two, not so much.
 I order it a lot when we go out to eat, but too often it’s over-cooked and sometimes glazed with something that disguises the flavor instead of enhancing it.

 To me, salmon is one of those foods that is best when prepared simply.
 Most foods are.
 A bit of salt, olive oil, and charcoal smoke are the perfect compliment to this rich, buttery, melt-in-your-mouth fish.
-So, after quite a bit of trial and error I’ve settled on a simple char-grilled method, cooked to medium.
+So, after quite a bit of trial and error I’ve settled on a simple char-grilled method, cooked to medium for the perfect Grilled Salmon.
 Of course, always begin with the best salmon you can purchase.

 A few notes about Grilling Salmon: